 - Gluten Free Lemon Layer Cake – No adjustments from the original recipe are needed.
 My gluten free flour blend without xanthan gum worked perfectly.

-- Gluten Free Peach Kuchen - No adjustments to the flour was needed.
+- Gluten Free Peach Kuchen – No adjustments to the flour were needed.

 - Gluten Free Apple Cake – No flour measurement changes are needed.